backstage/backstage/docs/references/glossary.md

 ## Condition (permission plugin)

-Conditions are used to return a conditional decision from a policy.
-They contain information about a given entity and restrictions on what types of users can view that entity.

 A mapping from a given entity to criteria a user must fulfill to perform an action on that entity.
 Examples include `isOwner`, `hasRole`, etc.

 ## Conditional Decision (permission plugin)